dafrose-bajaro/analytics-repo/README.md

 This is a Github repository template for analytics use cases.
 It uses data from [Project CCHAIN](https://thinkingmachines.github.io/project-cchain/), [NASA FIRMS](https://firms.modaps.eosdis.nasa.gov/), and [WAQI](https://waqi.info/).
 It also uses data engineering configurations from Kenneth Domingo's [analytics-data-eng-play repository](https://github.com/kvdomingo/analytics-data-engg-play/tree/main). <br>

-<span style="color: red;"> Status as of 20250427:</span> Need to create assets for `clean` dataset.
+<span style="color: red;"> Status as of 20250504:</span> Pending features: (a) notebooks for analytics and visualization, (b) historical data for NASA FIRMS, (c) integrating dbt and deltalake, and (d) tests.

 ## Sample Use Cases <br>

 1) Linking precipitation and dengue cases in selected Philippine cities.
-Project CCHAIN datasets are in GCS(.csv). <br>
+Project CCHAIN datasets are in GCS (.csv). <br>

 2) Linking air quality index and fires in Chiang Mai.
 Air quality indices come from WAQI (stored in GCS), while hotspot/fire data comes from NASA FIRMS (accessible via API).